 Without the need to encrypt all of the data being transferred through a particular program, you can send and receive a lot quicker through a SOCKS5 proxy.

 You don't need to remember to turn on or use a SOCKS5 proxy.
-You can set most P2P clients (and several other applications) to automatically route all of your traffic through the proxy server.
+You can set many applications and file management clients to automatically route all of your traffic through the proxy server.

 Many users will use a SOCKS5 proxy in conjunction with their virtual private network to get the best of both worlds, customizing how they balance speed and security per task.

 Just like how you can choose a VPN server from anywhere in the world and appear to be from there, the same can be said for SOCKS5 proxies.
 This is not just a security feature, but also good for accessing geographically censored content from anywhere on Earth.

 Normal HTML connections use the Transmission Control Protocol (TCP) to share information.
 This is designed to send files one piece at a time and in a certain order.
 But a SOCKS5 Proxy can send your files through proxy servers in any order that makes sense.
 This improves connection security and integrity.